 Buffalo Peaks Loop is a 11.6 mile moderately trafficked loop trail located near Fairplay, Colorado that features a river and is rated as moderate.
-The trail is primarily used for hiking and is accessible from July until September.
+The trail is primarily used for hiking and is best used from July until September.

 We did this as a day trip.
 It took us five hours to hike the loop counter clockwise.
 Counter clockwise allows for a more gradual elevation gain.
 There were great fall colors particularly between miles 7 and 10 (if done counter clockwise), where you can look up the valley at the Mosquito range and there are a lot of aspens.
 When done as a day trip, 11.6 miles can be a bit long, although the trail is quite flat for long sections, particularly on the backside of the loop.
 Overall this is a great hike with minimal crowds and great views particularly in the fall.
 Would make a great trail run!

 Road to trail is rocky but made it fine in a car, took it slow.
 People were camping along different spots of the trail.
 I went counterclockwise and it took me less than 4:30 hours to hike the entire loop with my breaks included.
 Perfect half day hike after a 2 hour drive with minimal crowds.
 The trail is next to creeks most of the way with lots of great views.
 The sun or storms will get you when in the top meadow, in between the two creeks.

 You definitely want to do this loop counter clockwise!
 12miles in 2 days can be long if you carry gear.
 We pitched our tent at 5.8 miles but you have better spots coming up if you keep going for another half mile to a mile.